cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 ## Forwards Compatibility

-If a decentralized chain name service is developed for the data currently in the chain registry on github, it may be possible a calling app to specify only a unique chain name rather than an explicit set of connectionHops.
+If a decentralized chain name service is developed for the data currently in the chain registry on github, it may be possible for a calling app to specify only a unique chain name rather than an explicit set of connectionHops.
 The chain name service would maintain a mapping of chain names to channel paths.
 The name service could push routing table updates to subscribed chains.
 This should require fewer writes since routing table updates should be fewer than packets.

 ## Example Implementation